cekit/cekit/docs/overrides.rst

 During an image life cycle there can be a need to do a slightly tweaked builds - using different base images, injecting newer libraries etc. We want to support such scenarios without a need of duplicating whole image sources.
 To achieve this Cekit supports overrides mechanism for its image descriptor.
 You can override almost anything in image descriptor.
 The overrides are based on overrides descriptor - a YAML object containing overrides for the image descriptor.

 To use an override descriptor you need to pass ``--overides-file`` argument to a Cekit.
-You can also pass  YAML object representing changes directly via ``--overrides`` option.
+You can also pass JSON/YAML object representing changes directly via ``--overrides`` command line argument.

 **Example**: To use overrides.yaml file located in current working directory run: